piratefsh/exactedition-issue-scaper/README.md

 Simple scraper to download pdf pages from [Exact Editions](https://www.exacteditions.com) magazines.
 Using CasperJS and PhantomJs.
 Only usable with a subscription.

-Please only use if you have a subscription to an existing magazine.
+Please only use if you have a subscription to an existing magazine and do not use to scrape for distribution.
+Writers and artists gotta make a living too :)

 ## Requirements
 * CasperJS - [site](http://casperjs.org/)